gwenty/Tracer-user-testing/README.md

     On Windows, the path separator for the class path is the semi-colon ; and you might need to enclose the class path in quotation marks “”.

     Before moving on, remove the pass and fail folders and the timing and notincluded files.
-To avoid saving the trace files of example program 1 which might get large later, you can add the option *no-saving* at the end of the command.
 3. Run the tracing tool on the program class files:

 	java -jar Tracer.jar [trace options] [soot options]